 - The configuration applications for the Web Engagement servers are created in Configuration Server. - The connections for the Web Engagement Server application include Interaction Server, and the Stat Server applications.
+See Creating a Node Application for details

 See Creating a Node Application for details.